-A final proven online book advertising idea for authors is to create a free sample of some of the pages from their publications to lure people to your website.
-This free sample can also be placed on your social media pages so that it can be shared easily.
-Anything “free” on the web grabs people’s attention, and this “give-away” can be used as a tease to entice people to read the book.
+A final proven online book advertising idea is to create a free sample of some book pages to attract people to a website.
+This free sample can also be placed on social media pages so that it can be shared easily.
+Anything free on the internet grabs people’s attention, and a give-away can be used as a tease to entice people to read the book.

-Authors should enhance the more traditional methods of book advertising by trying these web-based activities.
-Although press releases, articles and interviews are still the bread and butter of author promotion, as more and more people rely on the Internet for information, online book advertising should also be employed.
-For more ideas to help advertise your book, try reading our list of 101 book marketing ideas.
+Author promotion should enhance traditional publicity methods or book advertising by adding these web-based activities.
+Although press releases, articles, and interviews are still the mainstay of book promotion, the potential of the internet for additional promotion can’t be overlooked.
+Online book advertising also can be an option.
+For more ideas to help promote a book, try reading our list of 101 book marketing ideas.